johnlaudun/teaching/courses/531/index.md

 Two texts, one classical and one synthetic, are listed below, but I hope to conduct much of the course through PDFs that are generally available (e.g., PLoS ONE), are available through a university subscription (e.g., JSTOR), or that I make available through the Moodle site.
 (The usual caveats to using Moodle apply: connections can be flaky; don't wait until the last minute to download an essay.)

 Herman, David.
-2009\. _Basic Elements of Narrative_.
+2009. _Basic Elements of Narrative_.
 Wiley-Blackwell.
-(Please do not purchase until we decide to use this text >>> I am also reviewing Monika Fludernik's _An Introduction to Narratology_.)

 Propp, Vladimir.
-1968\. _Morphology of the Folktale_.
+1968. _Morphology of the Folktale_.
 Tr.
 Laurence Scott.
 University of Texas Press.

 In addition to these texts, we will be reading a great deal from materials drawn from sources like JSTOR and Project Muse as well as other materials found online -- either posted to arXiv or to personal, professional, or institutional sites.